lim0606/intro-to-generative-models/README.md

 ## Planned Chapters

 This tutorial will be developed in parts, and the repository will grow as more content is added.
-Currently, Chapters **1, 2, 3, 5, 6, A, and B** are prepared.
+Currently, Chapters **1, 2, 3, 5, 6, and A** are prepared.
 Others will be added progressively.

 ### Part I
 - [x] 1.
 Introduction